ANUSHA SHANKAR

 I am an integrative biologist and physiological ecologist.
 I am broadly interested in how animals manage their energetic needs.
 I started by studying this at the whole-organism level (e.g., measuring metabolic rates and how animals interact with their environment), and have steadily been integrating more genetic and cellular-level perspectives into my work (e.g., RNASeq and electron microscopy).

-I am a Rose Postdoctoral Fellow, studying hummingbirds, with Dr. Irby Lovette and Dr. Maren Vitousek at the Lab of Ornithology at Cornell University.
-I am also a National Geographic Explorer (2014, 2021) and Young Leader (2017), Leading Edge Fellow (2022), and a Lewis and Clark Field Scholar.
-My previous postdoctoral fellowship was with Dr. Cory Williams at the University of Alaska at Fairbanks, where I studied seasonal depression (Seasonal Affective Disorder) in Nile grass rats.
+Before this, I was a Rose Postdoctoral Fellow, studying hummingbirds, with Dr. Irby Lovette and Dr. Maren Vitousek at the Lab of Ornithology at Cornell University.
+I am also a National Geographic Explorer (2014, 2021) and Young Leader (2017), Ramalingaswami Fellow (2023) Leading Edge Fellow (2022), and a Lewis and Clark Field Scholar.
+My previous postdoctoral position was with Dr. Cory Williams at the University of Alaska at Fairbanks, where I studied seasonal depression (Seasonal Affective Disorder) in Nile grass rats.
 I graduated with a PhD in December 2018 from the department of Ecology and Evolution at Stony Brook University, New York where I worked with Dr. Catherine Graham and Dr. Don Powers from George Fox University, studying how hummingbirds budget their energy across a number of sites in Arizona and Ecuador.
 And before that, I did my Master's from Pondicherry University, India, studying nesting hornbills in the Western Ghats, and a Bachelor's in Zoology and Biotechnology from Stella Maris College, Chennai, India.
 I love giving talks and communicating science, especially to the public (but also to scientists)!

 Hummingbirds are incredible animals, with among the highest metabolic rates of all vertebrates.
 What energetic strategies do they use to survive?
 How do they allocate their limited energy budgets to different activities?
 Read my blog page to see how I went about answering these questions during my PhD!